yellowled/yl-bp/docs/grunt.md

 * `grunt deploy` – build to `dist` directory for deployment
 * `grunt test` – test HTML, SCSS and JS files

+Note that the `gruntfile.js` also contains additional tasks not meant to be executed manually – `bs-init`, `bs-inject` and `init`.
+Those are helper tasks used internally to run [browser-sync](http://www.browsersync.io) properly.

 The major difference between `grunt stage` and `grunt deploy` is that the first one uses the `stage` target of the `assemble` task.
 In the `stage` target, the variable `production` is set to `false`, which makes it possible to use e.g. `{{#unless production}}{{/unless}}` in Handlebars templates (`.hbs`) to alter the generated HTML for staging or production environments.
 As an example, this can be used to exclude Google Analytics or Piwik snippets on staging servers.

 Also, `grunt deploy` generates and compresses an [XML sitemap](https://support.google.com/webmasters/answer/156184).